-Apply online now to become a full time Residence Life Coordinator.
+Apply online now to become a full time Residence Education Coordinator.

 Contact Us For Questions.

-The Residence Life Coordinator (RLC) facilitates opportunities to engage the staff and residents in actualizing our living-learning communities.
-The RLC oversees the development of inclusive and interactive communities, programming, and conduct adjudication.
+The Residence Education Coordinator (REC) facilitates opportunities to engage the staff and residents in actualizing our living-learning communities.
+The REC oversees the development of inclusive and interactive communities, programming, and conduct adjudication.
 Additional responsibilities include the selection, training, and co-supervision of 50+ Resident Assistants, 4 Lead Resident Assistants and various other student positions including Community Scholars, Graphic Design Interns, and Student Assistants to name a few.

 - Bachelor's degree and 2 years of directly related experience or 6 years’ equivalent experience/training/education required.

-- Master’s degree in Counseling, Higher Education, Student Personnel or related field AND two years of direct live-in professional experience required for Residence Life Coordinator level position preferred.
+- Master’s degree in Counseling, Higher Education, Student Personnel or related field AND two years of direct live-in professional experience required for Residence Education Coordinator level position preferred.

 - Proven success in student staff supervision, programming, conduct adjudication, conflict resolution/mediation, and crisis management required.